Multi-node Acceleration for Large-scale GCNs

-In light of the above challenges, we propose MultiGCN, an efficient MultiAccSys that accelerates the inference phase of large-scale GCNs by trading network latency for network bandwidth. \textit{\textit{First}, a topology-aware multicast mechanism with a one \texttt{put} per \texttt{multicast} message-passing model is proposed to alleviate network bandwidth requirements.} As shown in Figure~\ref{fig:running_example}(d), by leveraging the latency tolerance we identified in the execution of GCNs as well as the known network and graph topologies, V$_0$'s feature vector is multicast in the transmission to reduce redundant transmissions. \textit{\textit{Second}, a scatter-based round execution mechanism is proposed to cooperate with the multicast mechanism, which inherently matches the behaviour of multicast.} Specifically, each processing node scatters the replicas of vertices' feature vectors to remote processing nodes which perform aggregation for their neighboring vertices.
-Besides, to reduce redundant off-chip memory accesses, the graph is partitioned into a certain number of sub-graphs, each for one execution round, as shown in Figure~\ref{fig:running_example}(e).
+In light of the above challenges, we propose MultiGCN, the first MultiAccSys for GCNs, to accelerate the inference phase of large-scale GCNs by trading network latency for network bandwidth. \textit{\textit{First}, a topology-aware multicast mechanism with a one \texttt{put} per \texttt{multicast} message-passing model is proposed to alleviate network bandwidth requirements.} As shown in Figure~\ref{fig:running_example}(d), by leveraging the latency tolerance we identified as well as the known network and graph topologies, V$_0$'s feature vector is multicast in the transmission to reduce redundant transmissions. \textit{\textit{Second}, a scatter-based round execution mechanism is proposed to cooperate with the multicast mechanism, which inherently matches the behaviour of multicast.} Specifically, each processing node scatters the replicas of vertices' feature vectors to remote processing nodes which perform aggregation for their neighboring vertices.
+Besides, to reduce redundant off-chip memory accesses, the graph is partitioned into a certain number of sub-graphs, one for each execution round, as shown in Figure~\ref{fig:running_example}(e).
 Thus, all replicas of round 0 (i.e., V$_0$, V$_{11}$, V$_{14}$, and V$_{54}$) and round 1 (i.e., V$_{51}$ and V$_{39}$) from remote processing nodes can be stored on-chip until the corresponding round completes.
 Intra- and inter-round overlap are utilized for higher performance.

 The key contributions of this paper are as follows:

 \squishlist